sybrew/pro-mime-types/readme.txt

 = 2.1.0 =

 * Upgrade: The stored settings will now convert from regex-based to key-based.
-This allows adding new types and adjusting existing regexes via the filter much more reliably.
+This allows new types to be added and existing regexes to be adjusted much more reliably via the filter.
 	* This changes the return value of function `Pro_Mime_Types\get_allowed_mime_types_settings()`.
 Since the value is useable in the same manner as before, we didn't change or deprecate the function name.
 * Added: AVIF is now supported (`image/avif`, extensions `avif` or `avifs`).
-You require WP 6.5 or later to prevent corruption of the upload.
+The site requires WP 6.5 or later to make the upload editable -- however, WP 6.5 has various bugs with this.
 * Added: The settings link has been added to Pro Mime Types's listing on the plugin activation page.
-	* In network mode, only the network administrator will see this and it will be accessible from any subsite.
+	* Only the network administrator will see this in network mode, conveniently accessible from any subsite.
 * Added: Pro Mime Types now registers the current "database version" in option `pro_mime_types_db_version`, separately for networks and single-site activations (depending on how it's activated).
-This makes upgrading the options possible over time.
+This option allows for upgrading the settings over time.
-* Changed: constant `Pro_Mime_Types\SUPPORTED_MIME_TYPES` is now an associative array (with index keys), instead of a sequential one.
+* Changed: constant `Pro_Mime_Types\SUPPORTED_MIME_TYPES` is now an associative array (with index keys) instead of a sequential one.
-	* Filter `pmt_supported_mime_types` is directly affected by this change, but using sequential values is still possible, though they may not be stored properly.
+	* This change directly affects filter `pmt_supported_mime_types`, but sequential values can still be used, though they may not be stored properly.
-* Fixed: .exe is now assigned the MIME type PHP recognizes, instead of what Windows does.
+* Fixed: .exe is now assigned the MIME type PHP recognizes instead of the one Windows does.
-* Fixed: When setting the plugin to single-site mode, from network-mode, the plugin's network options are no longer cleared.
+* Fixed: When setting the plugin to single-site mode from network mode, the plugin's network options are no longer cleared.

 = 2.0.1 =